-Laura Richards is a natural-light family, newborn and maternity photographer in Roanoke, Virginia.
+Laura Richards is a natural-light family, newborn and maternity photographer in Charlottesville, Virginia.
 She specializes in turning her clients' images into heirloom-worthy albums, wall art, folios and fine art prints.
 Learn more about the LRP Experience.

 I think photographers talk a lot about the physical ways to prepare for a session (what to bring, how to coordinate outfits, the perfect locations) and forget about the self-care part.
 So this post is me remembering that!

 Self-care (and a little bit of treat yo'self) can go a long way in making you feel beautiful and confident in front of the camera.
 And when you feel great, you're able to connect with your family on a whole other level.

 So before your next maternity or family session, give some of these a try!

 I hear you, but here's why you should do them anyway

 Yes, your pregnancy might be draining you.
 You don't feel beautiful or "glowing" as you spend your mornings over the toilet, or when you use your growing belly as a plate (though if I remember correctly, it was pretty convenient!).
 Maybe pregnancy is making you feel scared or stressed.